 Owing to the ubiquitous proliferation of smart technology, it is surprising to note their appearance in environments where there was little prevalence as little as five years ago.As a case in point, mobile technologies have transformed the way healthcare is delivered in this country, and Apple products are in the vanguard of those transformations.
 The fact remains however, Apple iPads are changing how dentists work today and safeguard their patient's files.
-To gain an understanding, here are the top three benefits enjoyed by dental practices after they switch to paperless forms by using iPad in their dental offices.
+To gain an understanding, here are the top three benefits enjoyed by dental practices after they switch to paperless dentistry forms by using iPad in their dental offices.

-The Paperless Front Office: No more paper forms
+The Paperless Medical Office: No more paper forms

 Utilizing iPads for patient check in and documentation are leading to a de-cluttering of medical practices, including dental offices, across the nation.
 As printers and scanners are going the route of 8-track tapes and landline telephones, the better efficiency that comes from a solid iOS platform is not only a more convenient way to collect and maintain patient information, but the information is far more secure.

 Not only does the use of iPads better protect patient records, but also small dental practices save on the costs of paper, ink, scanners, time spent on scanning and the expense of paying an employee to manage those huge caches of paper. mConsent offers dental professionals a unique iPad app where patient intake forms and medical consent forms are securely transferred to practice management system (Dentrix, Eaglesoft, Carestream, Softdent, Open dental, Practiceworks or any) which helps them to manage their paper trail while securing the privacy of their patients.
 Check out the website

 The Privacy Obligation: HIPAA and Technology